-- A new partnership with the Wharton School, University of Pennsylvania, and funded by Zurich Insurance, aims to improve the flood resilience of communities by applying advanced resilience and risk modelling techniques to the challenges that the communities face. - Recently completed work funded by the US Institute for Social and Environmental Transition showed the benefits of pro-active disaster risk management in meeting the needs of vulnerable communities in South Asia. - An IIASA study has warned that thermoelectric power generating capacity in the US is likely to reduce by 4%-16% for the period 2013-2060.
+- A new partnership with the Wharton School, University of Pennsylvania, and funded by Zurich Insurance, aims to improve the flood resilience of communities by applying advanced resilience and risk modelling techniques to the challenges that the communities face. - Recently completed work funded by the US Institute for Social and Environmental Transition showed the benefits of pro-active disaster risk management in meeting the needs of vulnerable communities in South Asia. - An IIASA study has warned that thermoelectric power generating capacity in the US is likely to reduce by 4-16% for the period 2013-2060.
 The research explored the impact of climate change on higher water temperatures and reduced river flows in the US and the impact that this lack of cooling water will have on thermoelectric power plants.

-- A collaboration with the University of Georgia is examining how a city's infrastructure can be re-engineered to restore the natural ecosystem services that existed on the land before the city was built.
+- A collaboration with the University of Georgia is examining how a city's infrastructure can be re-engineered to restore the natural ecosystem services that existed on the land before the city was built. - IIASA's risk experts are also part of the Urban Climate Change Research Network (UCCRN) led by Columbia University and have identified ways to integrate mitigation and adaptation for to find win-win actions for cities.